The page has been translated by Gen AI.

 Replica Shard

-By default, it’s recommended to have at least one Replica Shard, and additional Replicas can be added to improve read performance.
+By default, it is recommended to have at least one Replica Shard, and if read performance is important, it is advisable to increase it further.

 Disk Size per Node

-Elasticsearch nodes can be divided into Master and Data roles.
+Elasticsearch nodes can be classified as Master or Data.

-• One node in the Cluster always acts as the Master node
+• One node in the cluster always serves as the Master node.

-• Master node is responsible for Cluster settings and changes . indices creating/deleting . adding/removing nodes . allocating shards to nodes
+• The master node is responsible for the configuration and changes of the entire cluster. . indices creating/deleting . adding/removing nodes . allocating shards to nodes

-• Monitors the state of all nodes in the Cluster through heartbeat checks
+• Monitor the status of all nodes in the cluster with a heartbeat check

-• Stores shards containing documents created in the Index
+• Store the shards containing the documents created by the index on the Data node.

-• Performs data-related operations such as CRUD, search, and aggregation
+• CRUD, execute data-related tasks such as search and aggregation

 [Master/Data Integrated Configuration]